 I chose a small dive shop with friendly staff for my Discover Scuba as I had only done one dive before then.
 Early in the morning we met at the docks and boarded the huge catamaran dive boat where they filled us in on all the information we needed for our dives.
 You can also rent underwater cameras.

-We arrived at a small patch of sand called Michaelmas Cay and had a short and shallow dive, hand in hand with the dive master as he pointed out clown fish, parrot fish, stingrays and giant clams.
-For our surface interval we were allowed to relax on the desert island and snorkel in the shallow waters around it.
+We arrived at a small patch of sand called Michaelmas Cay and had a short and shallow dive, hand in hand with the dive master as he pointed out clown fish, parrot fish, stingrays, and giant clams.
+For our surface interval, we were allowed to relax on the desert island and snorkel in the shallow waters around it.
 The second dive was much the same.
 It was nothing special, in fact, the island we spent lunch on was the best part of the day!

 You can view the full album here.